 top of page

 In the expansive realm of healthcare, various roles exist to address the diverse needs of patients.
-Two such roles that often cause confusion due to their similarities are Home Health Aides (HHA) and Certified Nursing Assistants (CNA).
+Two such roles that often cause confusion due to their similarities are Home Health Aides (HHA) and Nursing Assistants (NA).
 While both are crucial in providing care, they have distinct differences that shape their responsibilities, training, and environments.
 Let's delve into these disparities to understand which path might align better with individual career aspirations.

 1. Scope of Practice: